Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 		break
 ```
 Each iteration of the loop calls two functions: remove_orphans_technique and single_appearances_technique.
-Their task is to successively delete unnecessary notes and complete the sudoku.
+Their task is to successively delete unnecessary notes and complete a sudoku.
-The loops ends when the functions doesn't change anything anymore.
+The loop ends when the functions doesn't change anything anymore.
 It means the sudoku is solved or can't be solved using this technique.
-After the loop we check if the sudoku is solved correctly (so we check also if is solved at all).
+After the loop we check if that sudoku is solved correctly (so we check also if is solved at all).
 ```python
 if is_solved_correctly(digits_grid):
 	return digits_grid
 return None
 ```

-Note that a very popular technique for solving sudoku is backtracking algorithm, but the program didn't use it because it works too slowly on more difficult puzzles.
-However it has one advantage - can solve sudoku with more than one solution.
+There is a very popular technique for solving sudoku called backtracking algorithm.
+I didn't choose that technique because it works too slowly on more difficult puzzles.
+However, it has one advantage - can solve sudoku with more than one solution.
 My algorithm can't do it, because it is an ambigous case.
-The loop will break because those 2 functions inside it can change only obvious digits.

 ## Status
 Project is _finished_, but there are still things that can be improved: